shangwangzhang/react-native-blur/README.md

 **Blur Only works on Android >= 17 !!!
 Brightness and should work everywhere though**

 1. Open up `android/app/src/main/java/[...]/MainApplication.java`
-  - Add `import com.bluroverly.SajjadBlurOverlayPackage;` to the imports at the top of the file
+  - Add `import com.bluroverly.BlurOverlayPackage;` to the imports at the top of the file
-  - Add `new SajjadBlurOverlayPackage()` to the list returned by the `getPackages()` method
+  - Add `new BlurOverlayPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```
-      include ':react-native-blur-overlay'
+      include ':react-native-blur'
-      project(':react-native-blur-overlay').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-blur-overlay/android')
+      project(':react-native-blur').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-blur/android')

   	```
 3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
   	```
-      compile project(':react-native-blur-overlay')
+      compile project(':react-native-blur')
   	```